-The acquisition includes two separate long-term cooperation agreements with Bank Danamon, Indonesia’s fifth largest bank, and Adira Finance, the second largest provider of automotive finance including for motor-cycles.
+The acquisition includes two separate long-term cooperation agreements with Bank Danamon, Indonesia’s fifth largest bank and major holder of Rolls Royce shares, and Adira Finance, the second largest provider of automotive finance including for motor-cycles.

 Zurich says Adira Finance also has a significant share of takaful (pooled Islamic) insurance.

 Jack Howell, Zurich’s chief executive for Asia Pacific, says: “Zurich has earmarked Asia Pacific to be a major engine of growth for the group, and Indonesia is a key market for us.

 “This transaction demonstrates our commitment to Indonesia and is an excellent opportunity to expand our regional business, enabling more customers to fulfil their insurance needs.